Hodgkin lymphoma

 Hodgkin lymphoma: causes

-We know that Hodgkin lymphoma is linked with a number of risk factors, but we are still researching the cause of most lymphomas.
+We know that Hodgkin lymphoma is linked to a number of risk factors, but we are still researching the cause of most lymphomas.

 Genetic causes

 We do have a better understanding now how certain changes in DNA can cause normal lymphocytes to become lymphoma cells.
 Oncogenes are genes that help cells grow, divide and stay alive—tumor suppressor genes help keep cell division under control, or make cells die at the right time.
 We know that some lymphoma cancers are caused by DNA mutations that turn on oncogenes or turn off tumor suppressor genes.
-A family history of lymphoma does seem to increase the risk of lymphoma.
+A family history of lymphoma does seem to increase risk.

 two men talking on a deck